-- Tooth damage
+- Fix tooth damage

-- Tooth decay
+- Repair deep tooth decay

-- To strengthen a tooth after a root canal
+- To strengthen a tooth after a root canal treatment

-- Discolored tooth
+- Brighten a stained tooth

-- Misshapen tooth
+- Straightening a misshapen tooth

 What Is A Dental Crown?

 You’ve likely heard the term before, but what exactly is a dental crown?
-More than a mere cosmetic solution, a dental crown is a restoration that covers the tooth, like a cap, to strengthen teeth and restore function.
-A dental crown is placed over a tooth that has been prepared by removing a significant part of the tooth structure so that it can sit securely and create a good seal along the gum line.
+More than just a cosmetic procedure, a dental crown is a restoration that covers the tooth like a cap.
+The prosthetic crown will strengthen the tooth after a root canal or other restorative procedure.

-Dental Crowns in Columbia, SC
+Dental Crowns Available in Columbia, SC

 Dental Crown Case

-When Mimi came to our Columbia, SC dental office, her chief concerns were to reestablish a more youthful smile and replace old style dental crowns that did not look natural.
+When Mimi came to our Columbia, SC, dental office, her chief concerns were to reestablish a more youthful smile.
+She wanted to replace old style dental crowns that did not look natural.
 She’d had extensive work on two of the teeth from early childhood issues.

 Dental Crown FAQs